celestial-d/TaintAnalysis/README.md

 The repo is part of our Persistent Memory project, and the result of PM-related drivers was published in ACM TRANSACTIONS ON STORAGE(TOS):

--"[Understanding Persistent-Memory Related Issues in the Linux Kernel](https://arxiv.org/abs/2307.04095)", Om Rameshwar Gatla, Duo Zhang, Wei Xu, Mai Zheng, ACM TRANSACTIONS ON STORAGE(TOS), 2023
+- "[Understanding Persistent-Memory Related Issues in the Linux Kernel](https://arxiv.org/abs/2307.04095)", Om Rameshwar Gatla, Duo Zhang, Wei Xu, Mai Zheng, ACM TRANSACTIONS ON STORAGE(TOS), 2023

 ## DrChecker+